wygulmage/after-sundown/magic/orphic_disciplines.md

 | Soporific | Victim fatigued | |
 | Toxic | Victim suffers damage | This is the poison that Soulless get |

-**Touch of Darkness** The character's physical attacks inflict aggravated damage.
+**Touch of Darkness** The character's unarmed physical attacks inflict aggravated damage.
 The character can also scratch and bite into metal without hurting themselves.
 Touch of Darkness cannot be dispelled.

 #### Advanced Powers